-- It's still very important to declutter, so donate or sell anything you won't be moving to your next home.
+- It's very important to declutter, so donate or sell anything you won't be moving to your next home.
 Put excess furniture in the garage - We DON'T photograph garages in most cases

-- Ceiling fans are not spinning but with lights turned on (if possible).
+- Ceiling fans are not spinning but the attached lights should be turned on (if possible).

-- Make all Beds, remove "clutter" from kids rooms and create conversational furniture arrangements to make the house feel welcoming.
+- Make all Beds, remove "clutter" from kids rooms and create conversational furniture arrangements if possible to make the house feel welcoming.

 - Turn all TVs and computer screens off.

-*** Please give sufficient notice beforehand if nobody will be available to meet at the home at the scheduled time. ***
+*** Please give sufficient notice beforehand if nobody will be available to grant our photographer access to your home at the scheduled time. ***

 • Make sure the outside looks clean and manicured.
 Sweep up cuttings and leaves.
 Mow and edge grass front & back, trim overgrown trees and bushes.

-• Remove any toys, sports equipment, any visible water hoses, and empty planters and garden tools.
+• Remove any toys, ALL sports equipment, any visible water hoses, and store empty planters and garden tools.